mattwarren/mattwarren.github.io/_posts/2018-06-15-Tools for Exploring .NET Internals.md

   - .NET debugger and assembly editor
   - You can use it to edit and debug assemblies even if you don't have any source code available!!
 * [MemAnalyzer](https://aloiskraus.wordpress.com/2017/08/17/memanalyzer-v2-5-released/) ([GitHub](https://github.com/Alois-xx/MemAnalyzer))
-  - is a command line memory analysis tool for managed code.
+  - A command line memory analysis tool for managed code.
   - Can show which objects use most space on the managed heap just like `!DumpHeap` from Windbg without the need to install and attach a debugger.
 * [DumpMiner](https://mycodingplace.wordpress.com/2016/11/24/dumpminer-ui-tool-for-playing-with-clrmd/) ([GitHub](https://github.com/dudikeleti/DumpMiner))
   - UI tool for playing with ClrMD, with more features [coming soon](https://twitter.com/dudi_ke/status/973930633935409153)